ddsis/docs-sar/README.md

 ## Deploy

-This project is deployed using Github actions.
+This project is deployed using GitHub actions.
 The workflow is defined in `.github/workflows/main.yml`.
 The workflow is triggered when a push is made to the `master` branch.